Financial Universe

 What are the advantages for companies adopting Embedded Finance?

-Companies that adhere to Embedded Finance can obtain benefits such as the creation of an alternative source of income, Customer Loyalty, reaching new consumers, increasing the average ticket and obtaining a competitive advantage.
+Companies that adhere to Embedded Finance can obtain benefits such as the creation of an alternative source of income, Customer Loyalty, reach new consumers, increase in ticket average and obtaining competitive advantage.

 It is worth mentioning that the benefits in Embedded Finance go beyond the corporate world, positively impacting users and the means of payment and banking as well as society as a whole.